Saturday, March 8, 2025

 The Cost of Calling

+Then life shifted.
 Decades of ministry, leadership, and academic achievement could not hold his marriage together.
-The cracks that had formed slowly over the years grew into chasms, and one day, his wife left.
-The bishop’s robe that had once adorned him with honor now weighed him down.
-In the eyes of the church, and under the law of the land, he had lost the right to continue as a bishop.
+The cracks that had formed over the years deepened into gaps.
+One day, his wife left.
+Under the laws of the church and the land, his bishopric was revoked.
+The robe that once adorned him with honour now weighed him down with loss.
+His status was gone, and he could no longer remain in the country he had served for so many years.

 So he left.

-The journey is not over yet…
+· The journey is not over yet without a Biblical Reflection

 https://pvarticles.blogspot.com/2025/03/second-or-third-life-biblical.html